biobakery/humann/doc/UserManual.md

 1. Download the legacy kegg databases included in [HUMAnN](https://bitbucket.org/biobakery/humann/downloads/humann-v0.99.tar.gz)

-    * The databases will be refered to in steps that follow with the path "humann1/data/*".
+    * The databases will be referred to in steps that follow with the path "humann1/data/*".

 2. Split the picrust output file (picrust.biom) into a single file per sample (written to $OUTPUT_DIR)